MPAS-Dev/compass/docs/developers_guide/examples/index.rst

 Examples core
 =============

-The ``examples`` core is, by no means, a fully developed compass core.
+The ``examples`` core is by no means a fully developed compass core.
 It contains two example configurations, each with 4 test cases with 2 steps per test case.
 The test cases and steps are, themselves, trivial---they download a couple of small files (if they aren't already in the local cache), read them